 Along LA County’s southern coast the twin ports of Long Beach and San Pedro have gone from being industrial backwater that suffered years of decline after the Navy moved out in the late 90s to hip, cool and happening.
 This trend will only go into overdrive as Long Beach sheds its past in one of the country’s largest continuing downtown redevelopments with around $3.5 billion currently being spent on over 3 dozen projects.

-Of course, us gays have seen the potential of Long Beach long before this current boom, with quiet palm-lined streets, a seemingly endless beach and wealth of Art Deco buildings – which probably explains the well-established gay scene here.
+Of course, we gays have seen the potential of Long Beach long before this current boom, with quiet palm-lined streets, a seemingly endless beach and wealth of Art Deco buildings – which probably explains the well-established gay scene here.
 Centered just out of the downtown along Broadway between Alamitos and Cherry Avenue is the hub of Long Beach’s gay scene, with plenty of cherished dive bars, the antithesis of avant-garde WeHo and perfect for a boozy gay bar crawl.

 Much like the Rome’s Gay Street, Le Marais in Paris and Toronto’s Church and Wellesley neighborhood, at times it can seem the LGBT community far outnumbers their hetero-counterparts leading to the unusual position of many venues declaring themselves straight-friendly.
 It’s fair to say we absolutely loved it and can testify that the queer vibes and come-as-your-fabulous-self spirit here infuses your soul with warmth and tempts you to never leave.